AIKICo/Parspeak/Readme.md

 4. **Download and set up the Vosk model:**

    - Download the Persian model from [Vosk Models](https://alphacephei.com/vosk/models).
    - Extract the model into the `models` directory.
-Ensure the path is `models/vosk-model-small-fa-0.42`.
+Ensure to update the path in main.py the path is `models/vosk-model-small-fa-0.42`.

+## Licenses

+### Vosk Models
+The Vosk speech recognition models are licensed under the Apache License 2.0.
+For more information, visit: https://github.com/alphacep/vosk-api/blob/master/LICENSE

+### PyQt6
+PyQt6 is licensed under the GNU General Public License v3.
+For more information, visit: https://www.riverbankcomputing.com/software/pyqt/license